aoifesmith/evanandanna/README.md

  ![Story](docs/readme/design/features/story-home.png)

-The 'Our Story' header is interactive and increases in size when hoovered over.
+The 'Our Story' header is interactive and increases in size when hovered over.
 This is a clickable link to direct the user to the Story page on the website.
 The **first column** contains an image and a paragraph of text about how the couple met with a read more link that takes the user to the full story on the Story page.
 The **second column** contains an image and a paragraph of text about the proposal with a read more link that takes the user to the full story on the Story page.